 Unlike liquid investment vehicles, such as mutual funds or bonds, people who agree to invest in the PE/VC funds, called Limited Partners (LPs), sign contracts with the funds that would lock up the capital to more than 5 years.

 It is expected that during the first 3–4 years, sometimes longer, the investment will not show positive returns, especially in early-stage venture investments.
 Committed capital during the initial 3–4 years is naturally at the opportunity of loss.

 Good VC funds yield an average of 20~30%.
 This range of return seems much higher than stocks and bonds.
-However, since investing in startups means investing unproven products and services the risk associated with Venture Capital is much higher.
+However, since investing in startups means investing in unproven products and services, the risk associated with Venture Capital is much higher.

-In addition to all this, investments in VC funds also are illiquid and the distribution of the returns is historically highly skewed to left, with a fat tail on the extreme right.
-These all contributed to the historically high required rate of return, often stylized to be 30%.
+In addition to it all, investments in VC funds are illiquid and the distribution of the returns is historically highly skewed to the left, with a fat tail on the extreme right.
+All of these contributed to the historically high required rate of return, often stylized to be 30%.